mdcao/japsa/docs/source/content/installation.rst

 Installation
 ------------

-There are two methods to install Japsa in your computer:
+There are two methods to install Japsa in your computer.
+The first method (using pre-compiled package in JDK 1.6) is straight-forward and can be used for any operating systems, including Windows.
+The second method (compile from source code) requires some extra tools (make and JDK) but may yield better runtime performance as the package will be compiled with the same version of the Java Virtual Machine used to run.

 1. Install from the pre-compiled package